w3f/Grants-Program/README_2.md

 # Web3 Foundation Open Grants Program

-**:loudspeaker: Important:** The Web3 Foundation Open Grants Program focuses on technology grants up to **$30k**, which are tracked completely **transparent** on GitHub and paid in **BTC or DOT**.
+**:loudspeaker: Important:** The Web3 Foundation Open Grants Program focuses on technology grants up to **$30k**, which are tracked completely **transparent** on GitHub and paid in **BTC**.
 Look at [Web3 Foundation Grants](https://github.com/w3f/Web3-collaboration/blob/master/grants/grants.md) for larger grants, payments in other currencies and partly private submissions.

 ---